Digital quantum magnetism on a trapped-ion quantum computer: MPS simulations

 \subsubsection{Setup}

-The input for each simulation is the initial state $\ket{\Psi_0} = \ket{\Psi(\theta)}$ from Eq.~\eqref{eq:initial_state} (dropping the $\theta$-dependence for brevity) and a circuit $C$ implementing (second-order) Trotterized time-evolution of the TFIM with Ising coupling $J=-1$ and transverse field $h = 2$ using a Trotter step size of $dt = 0.25$.
+The input for each simulation is the initial state $\ket{\Psi_0} = \ket{\Psi}$ from Eq.\,(3) of the manuscript, and a circuit $C$ implementing (second-order) Trotterized time-evolution of the TFIM with Ising coupling $J=-1$ and transverse field $h = 2$ using a Trotter step size of $dt = 0.25$.
 In order to perform the MPS simulation, we first decompose the circuit $C$ into a sequence of subcircuits: $U_1, U_2, \ldots, U_K$ such that $C = U_K U_{K-1} \cdots U_1$, where for each $k \in \{1, \ldots, K\}$, $U_k$ is an $N$-qubit unitary that comprises several gates.
 The $k$-th intermediate state obtained after applying the first $k$ subcircuits exactly is denoted by

 The output of the simulation is a sequence of MPSs $\{\ket{\Phi_k}\}_{k=0}^{K}$ that are (ideally good) approximations to the exact intermediate states $\{\ket{\Psi_k}\}_{k=0}^{K}$.

 The MPSs $\{\ket{\Phi_k}\}_{k=0}^{K}$ are obtained as follows.
 For $k=0$, we have $\ket{\Phi_0} = \ket{\Psi_0}$ because $\ket{\Psi_0}$ is itself a product state.
 Next, at each step $k>0$, given $\ket{\Phi_{k-1}}$ we use the DMRG routine from~\cite{ayral2023density} to obtain $\ket{\Phi_k}$ by maximizing the $k$-th \emph{partial fidelity} $f_k$ given by